-As the COVID 19 pandemic continues, guidance and links to resources will be updated.
+We have set out below guidance and links to resources regarding COVID 19.
 We recommend that you speak to your hospital consultant for medical advice relevant to you (as everyone is different).

 Most Recent Government Guidance